- Undergraduate Students

 You must meet all requirements imposed by the Graduate School for combined BS/MS programs.
 Section II of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
 You are eligible to apply for a combined BS/MS program in engineering if:

-- you are an OSU undergraduate student (not necessarily in engineering); and
+• You are an Ohio State undergraduate student (not necessarily in engineering)

-- you have at least a 3.5 CPHR in all previous undergraduate work; and
+• You have at least a 3.5 CPHR in all previous undergraduate work

 Application, Admission, and Enrollment